The Impact of Explanations on Fairness in Human-AI Decision-Making: Protected vs Proxy Features: Deriving Metrics Using Probabilistic Ground Truth

 \subsection{Expected Accuracy, FNR, and FPR}

 Using our calculated probability of the ground-truth acceptance of a given applicant (with original features $\boldsymbol{x}$ and synthetic feature $x^\ast$), we can calculate an expected accuracy, FNR, and FPR for a given human-AI team.
 For example, for expected FNR, we consider the expected number of false negatives over the expected number of ground truth positives.

 Let $\hat{y}_{i, j}$ be the human-AI decision for the $i^{th}$ applicant by the $j^{th}$ participant, such that $\hat{y}_{i, j}$ is $1$ if the human-AI decision is ``Complete'' and 0 if it is ``Late''.
-We can write the expected number of false negatives $\ex{\text{\# False Negatives}}$ as $\sum_{(i,j)\in S} (1-\hat{y}_{i, j})P(Y_{i}=1 | \boldsymbol{x}_i, x^\ast_i)$, that is, the probability of the ground truth label for the $i^{th}$ applicant being 1 but the human-AI decision for the same applicant being 0.
-Similarly, we can write the expected value of positives $\ex{\text{\# Positives}}$ as $\sum_i P(Y_i=1| \boldsymbol{x}_i, x^\ast_i)$.
+We can write the expected number of false negatives $\ex{\hbox{\# False Negatives}}$ as $\sum_{(i,j)\in S} (1-\hat{y}_{i, j})P(Y_{i}=1 | \boldsymbol{x}_i, x^\ast_i)$, that is, the probability of the ground truth label for the $i^{th}$ applicant being 1 but the human-AI decision for the same applicant being 0.
+Similarly, we can write the expected value of positives $\ex{\hbox{\# Positives}}$ as $\sum_i P(Y_i=1| \boldsymbol{x}_i, x^\ast_i)$.
 Thus, we can write